-But wait, that’s not the only mechanic, that is implemented so far!
-Not the whole robot body causes the circuits, only the head does.
-By unlocking the throw-your-mechanical-head-away skill, which you find in the later rooms, you will discover some more carefully designed riddles.
-The new skill has a cost, though.
-The body and the head can’t be separated for a time span longer than ten seconds, so make sure to unite the both halves quickly or you will face an explosion.
-All in all, “ElecHead” is a great prototype so far and I’m looking forward to see the final version of it.
-It’s a quite promising start.
+However, that is not the only implemented mechanic so far, as not the whole mechanic body causes the circuits: Only the head does!
+After unlocking the head throwing skill, you will encounter some more carefully designed riddles, as this ability comes with a cost.
+The body and the head cannot be separated longer than ten seconds, so make sure to unite both halves quickly or you will face an explosion.
+All in all, “ElecHead” is a great prototype so far and I am looking forward to see the final version of it.
+[PLAY]